Hearing loss is a strange, new world. Losing an ability you once took for granted can be a soul crushing aspect of the human condition.

 In my beloved Star Trek, they seek out new life and new civilizations, but every time they are called back to Earth, it’s a welcome, beautiful sight.

-Finding other people who know what it feels like to experience hearing loss and can truly empathize with you, well – it’s home.
+Hearing loss is a strange, new world.
+Finding other people who know what it feels like to experience it can truly empathize with you.
+And well… it’s home.

 Peace and long life, friends.